aweymo-ui/distant_listening/content/3_process.md

 * Free non-English language packs, enabling the creation of the department's first Spanish and French language oral history collections.

-* High privacy standards with Premiere’s GDPR compliance, ensuring all transcription material is stored locally and not uploaded to the cloud.[2]
+* Privacy standards with Premiere’s GDPR compliance, ensuring all transcription material is stored locally and not uploaded to the cloud.[2]

 {% include gallery-figure.html img="dl_01.png" alt="Excerpt of transcript with the header names Speaker Name, Start Time, End Time and Text below a portion of sample dialogue." caption="Example of transcript CSV formatting as it exports from Adobe Premiere" width="100%" %}